Shipping Documentation Put Simply: The 5 Docs You Need For Export

 Whether you are importing or exporting, the shipping documentation you provide your forwarder is essential.
-Having shipping documentation completed in the correct manner will determine how quickly your shipment moves through its intended destination.
+Having the shipping documents completed in the correct manner will determine how quickly your shipment moves through its intended destination.
 Correct document completion can even affect the costs you pay.

 With legislation constantly changing, it can be challenging to stay on top of your obligations.
 By getting the basics right you can significantly ease the shipping process.

-Read on to discover the shipping documentation you need to know about and download our shipping documentation checklist.
+Read on to discover the shipping documentation you need to provide.

 The commercial invoice is the most crucial document in the shipping process.
 The invoice needs to detail who you are selling to or buying from.
 The invoice should also show the products in the transaction and their commercial value.
 The commercial value is the amount you are selling or buying the products for and will determine the duties and GST in the country of import.
 You also need to include your buying terms on the invoice.
 This will mean all parties are clear who is paying for what elements of the shipping.